Craig’s final Bond takes $56 million at domestic box office

 Meanwhile, Disney is expecting on Monday to cross the $2 billion in global box office earnings in 2021.
 And the momentum should keep going through October, with “Halloween Kills” and “Dune,” which has already made $117 million internationally, on the horizon.

-“A year ago we were in dire straights,” Dergarabedian said.
+“A year ago we were in dire straits,” Dergarabedian said.
 “The year to date is now 32% up from last year.
 We’re gaining ground here and we have a lot of big movies on the way.
 The industry is chugging along and ‘Halloween Kills’ could be much bigger than anyone expects.”

 Estimated ticket sales for Friday through Sunday at U.S. and Canadian theaters, according to Comscore.
 Final domestic figures will be released Monday.